mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 ```

 The above code allows us to build a tree.
 Now let's write the code for generating predictions.
+Our `classify` function is just a wrapper around the helper `_classify` and lets us generate predictions on a dataframe of feature vectors (rather than just one at a time).
+The real work is done in `_classify`, which recursively moves to the left or right child node depending on how the feature vector compares to the node's threshold.
+A leaf node has `None` for its `feature` and `threshold` attributes, so we then return a label of `1` if the node's $p_k$ is greater than 0.5, else `0`.

 {% include header-python.html %}
 ```python